Crimson finch: Distribution and habitat

 Crimson finches are mainly distributed across Northern Australia with some residing in New Guinea.
 They are common in the Kimberley (Northwest) region but less widespread in the Queensland (Northeast) area.

 Crimson finches' preferred habitats are areas with tall, dense grasses.
 They typically reside near wetlands (riparian vegetation) that have an abundance of Pandanus trees.
-For nesting, they utilize shrubs and dry brush to establish nests at the base of Pandanus trees.
+For nesting, they utilize shrubs and dry brush to establish nests at the base of these trees.
 Nests are also commonly established within hollow tree limbs.

 Behavior and ecology

 Crimson finches are renowned for their aggressive behavior; hence the nicknames "blood finch" and "killer finch".
 Males are aggressive towards birds of the same species as well as different species.
 In any case, there is no consideration of age, coloration, or body size.
 Aggressive encounters are largely held on an individual basis and thus vary.
 Female crimson finches also exhibit similar aggressive behavior towards intruders if they are the primary defenders of a nest.
 However, little is known about female aggression.

 For breeding, crimson finches' primary mating system is monogamy.
-There are about 4 to 5 breeding pairs per 100 meters.
+There are about 4 to 5 breeding pairs per 100 m.
 They are known to be non-territorial and establish nests in close proximity to other birds' nests.
 They primarily nest in areas that are centrally located to riparian vegetation and rivers.
 Unlike other southern passerines that lay small clutches, crimson finches have extremely large clutch sizes.
 This deviance could be explained by high rates of nest predation by reptiles, which use their olfactory sense to find nests.

 For feeding, crimson finches primarily feed on seeds of grasses.
 One example is Xerochloa imberbis, a type of rice grass.
 They also feed on insects.

 Crimson finches have high survival rates (70-96%).
 They can live up to 5 years and beyond.